robdrimmie/imtg/devlog/rmd/project.md

 *NOTE:* This list is not a commitment to you, it is a reference for me.
 There is no guarantee that any of these items will be implemented.

 ## big tasks (not prioritized, but a little bit preference-ized)
+- * party gets stuck going back and forth between -101 and -202
+- use context in the calculateWhateverScore methods
-- * party gets stuck on tile down-leftwards
+- ✅ party gets stuck on tile down-leftwards
 - ✅ associate regions with attributes
   - 20221210 entries hold detail
   - ✅ deal attributes to regions